ohata-toast/RCS-Bizmessage/en/console-guide.md

 ### Brand Management
 Once the pre-registration is completed (approved) in RCS Biz Center, proceed to integrate with NHN Cloud Console.
-You can check the pre-registration requirements in [Preparations Before Delivery].
+You can check the pre-registration requirements in [Preparations Before Delivery](./pre-send-guide).

 * Brand is linked based on the business registration number on the attached business registration card when authenticating yourself.
 * Clicking on **+ Link Brand** button also links brands and sub-resources (chat rooms, templates).